 - Chapter 7.
 Chapter 7 bankruptcy is a liquidation, or “complete bankruptcy.”
 It’s the most common chapter individuals use.
 It gives the debtor a fresh start.
 It is the fastest and least expensive type, and it allows you to discharge most of your debt, including income taxes more than three years old, medical costs, loans, and credit card debt.
 This type of bankruptcy permanently prevents creditors from attempting to collect.

 - Chapter 11.
-Chapter 11 is best for businesses and commercial enterprises that want to stay in business and repay creditors.
+Chapter 11 bankruptcy is best for businesses and commercial enterprises that want to stay in business and repay creditors.
 Debtors can avoid liens, tax levies, lawsuits, and liquidation with this type of bankruptcy.
 Chapter 11 can help business owners restructure debt, reorganize long-term payments, and create a plan that will help them stay in business for the long run.

 Debtors may also benefit from Chapter 9 and Chapter 12 bankruptcies, which deal with municipal debt and family farmers, respectively.
 Our team can help you select the best type of bankruptcy for your unique situation, file the proper paperwork with the city, and pass the required tests and forms of proof.
 We will walk you through the process from beginning to end, lending our professional assistance along the way.